Liwa Abu al-Fadhal al-Abbas

 The group was formed in late 2012 to defend the Sayyidah Zaynab Mosque and other Shia holy sites in Syria.
 It rose in prominence in reaction to the desecration of various shrines, heritage sites, and places of worship by Syrian rebels during the Syrian civil war, and subsequently collaborated with the Syrian Army.
 Its fighters include Shia Damascenes, Damascus-based Shia Iraqi refugees, and foreign Shia volunteers, mostly from Iraq.
-It fights primarily around Damascus, but has fought in Aleppo as well.
+It fought primarily around Damascus, but has fought in Aleppo as well.

 In May and June 2013, Reuters reported a split had developed within the brigade over finances and leadership which led to violence.
 Many non-Syrian members subsequently formed a different brigade.

 On 19 May 2014, fighters from the Nour al-Din al-Zanki Brigade claimed to have taken over the al-Abbas Brigade's regional headquarters in Aleppo.

 As the Islamic State in Iraq and the Levant made significant gains in Iraq in mid-2014, many its Iraqi members returned home to defend the faltering government in Baghdad.

+Liwa Assad Allah al-Ghalib fi al-Iraq wa al-Sham was part of Liwa Abu al-Fadhal al-Abbas until 2017, when it became a part of Liwa'a Zulfiqar.

 The al-Abbas Bridge took part in the 2018 Southern Syria offensive in support of government troops.

+The group was dissolved after the 2024 Syrian opposition offensives and the Fall of the Assad regime.